jetbrains-academy/flask-app-course/Composing the System/Deploying in Cloud (Heroku)/task.md

 ```shell
 $ heroku create flask-tutorial-invsys
 ```
-Here, `'flask-tutorial-invsys'` is the name you specify yourself and which you need to use in the routes as discussed in step 1.
+Here, `'flask-tutorial-invsys'` is the name you specify yourself and the one you need to use in the routes as discussed <a href="#upd_routes">above</a>.

 - Running the `heroku create` command initializes the Heroku application, creating a Git remote named `heroku`.
 You can now push your Git repository to this remote to trigger the build and deployment process:
 ```shell
 $ git push heroku master